 - Learn about global trends on nuclear weapons and global security, through exchange with professors and researchers of universities, institutions, and so forth.

 - Acquire necessary skills and innovative visions for concretely contributing in the global arena towards realizing a peaceful world.

 - Engage with and learn from UN officials, diplomats, and NGO members.

 - Political, legal, and technical aspects of nuclear weapons and global security

 - Diplomacy for disarmament and security, and the role of the United Nations

-Applications will open on July 1, and the deadline for submission will be August 20, 2021.
+Applications opened on July 1, and the deadline for submission will be August 20, 2021.